 Denise Davidson is a parent organizer in Jasper County, working to educate citizens and parents on how badly the districts’ schools perform.

 Although Davidson says she believes intervention is necessary, she does not support the current bill, because it may allow local districts to retain control of failing schools despite parent petitions.

 “Our school board is the predominant problem here because they keep rewarding the current superintendent.
 It’s been going on for years,” Davidson said.

 The 51 percent parent signature requirement is also problematic, she said.

 “The school district is one of the largest employers” in Jasper County, Davidson said.
 “You are asking [some] people to sign themselves out of a job.”

 Reinventing the Wheel?

-But what about a similar law already on the books?
-South Carolina law lets the state step into schools in case of emergency, pointed out Heartland Institute fellow Ben Boychuk.
+A similar law already on the books lets the state step into schools in case of emergency, notes Heartland Institute Policy Advisor Ben Boychuk.

 Letters and pleas to the governor to declare a state of emergency in Jasper County have gone unanswered, Davidson said.
-So the current law may not adequately represent parents, Herbkersman said.
+So the current law may not adequately represent parents, Herbkersman notes.